 A multicultural study of the evolution of American musical styles, including blues, salsa, samba, rock, jazz, pop, rhythm and blues and country and folk, with emphasis on the African American, Euro American, Latin American origins of these contemporary styles and their historical contexts.
-Class activities will include field trips to Jazz, Blues or Salsa nightclubs and in-class performances by quest artists.
+Class activities will include field trips to Jazz, Blues or Salsa nightclubs and in-class performances by guest artists.
 LR

-9:30-10:50am 7084 TTH MU3-730 Williams, M Semester Honors Contract Available 7085 7:00-9:50pm MU3-710 Zilber, M Semester Honors Contract Available
+7084 TTH 9:30-10:50am MU3-730 Williams, M Semester Honors Contract Available 7085 T 7:00-9:50pm SC1-136 Zilber, M Semester

+Honors Contract Available Online Course

-1230 ONLINE Zilber, M Semester This is an ONLINE section for 3 hours a week.
+1230 ONLINE Zilber, M Semester

-Please email instructor at music12mz@gmail.com if you have any questions.
-ONLINE Zilber, M Semester
+Please email instructor at mzilber@losmedanos.edu if you have any questions.

+1721 ONLINE Zilber.
+M Semester

 This is an ONLINE section for 3 hours a week.
-Please email instructor at music12mz@gmail.com if you have any questions.
+Please email instructor at mzilber@losmedanos.edu if you have any questions.